Adam Balen

 Professor Adam Balen is a British consultant in reproductive medicine, researcher, and author.
-He is known for his contributions to the study and treatment of polycystic ovary syndrome (PCOS) and infertility.
+He is known for his contributions to the study and treatment of Polyendocrine metabolic ovarian syndrome (PMOS) and infertility.
 Balen is the Lead Clinician at Leeds Fertility, part of the Leeds Teaching Hospitals NHS Trust.

 Early life and education

-Balen qualified in medicine from St Bartholomew's Hospital Medical School, University of London, in 1983.
-He obtained a Doctor of Medicine (MD) in 1995 and a Doctor of Science (DSc) in 2010 from the University of Leeds.
+Balen qualified in medicine from Medical College of St Bartholomew's Hospital, University of London, in 1983.
+He obtained a Doctor of Medicine (MD) in 1995 from the University of London and a Doctor of Science (DSc) in 2010 from the University of Leeds.

 Career

 In 1996, Balen was appointed as a consultant at Leeds Teaching Hospitals with subspecialty accreditation in reproductive medicine.
 He has contributed to the development of Leeds Fertility into one of the UK's largest assisted conception units.

-Contributions to Polycystic Ovary Syndrome (PCOS)
+Contributions

-Balen has conducted extensive research on the causes and management of PCOS.
-He co-authored the widely cited paper, *Ultrasound assessment of the polycystic ovary: international consensus definitions*, which helped establish diagnostic criteria for the condition.
-His research has influenced clinical practice guidelines for PCOS worldwide.
+Balen has conducted extensive research on the causes and management of PMOS.
+He co-authored the widely cited paper, Ultrasound assessment of the polycystic ovary: international consensus definitions, which helped establish diagnostic criteria for the condition.